 About Kansas

-Hunters in the western portion of the state often find themselves choosing between a big whitetail or big mule deer.
-This diversity adds to the attraction Kansas offers.
-Patiently ducking behind tall-grass cover and glassing along edges of streams and hills can pay off big out here.
+Hunters in the western portion of the state often have the choice between a big whitetail or big mule deer.
 Miles hiked with strategic movements and calculated decision-making can become hunting stories shared around the dinner table or at hunt camp for years to come.

 State Profile